MathisWellmann/trade_aggregation-rs/README.md

 }
 ```

-Use streaming trades to update with each tick:
+Or Use streaming trades to update with each tick:

 ```rust
 extern crate trade_aggregation;